Akuli/jou/doc/toml.md

     - If `toml.type == TOMLType.Error`, it means that parsing failed.
         You can handle the error in whatever way you want, perhaps using `toml.error_message` and `toml.lineno`.
-        Or you can call `toml.print()` to get it printed in a reasonable way.
+        Or you can do `toml.print()` to get it printed in a reasonable way.
     - Other members of the `TOMLType` [enum](enums.md) are not used for the returned `TOML` object.
 3. Access whatever you need from the `toml` object.
 4. Call `toml.free()` to free memory used in the TOML parsing.